Experience the Magic of Barcelona: Uncover its Hidden Gems

 Montjuïc Castle.
 Photo credit: KavalenkavaVolha

 Start your journey at the Espanya metro stop.
-Take in the views through the immense Torres Venecianes—a famous pair of Venetian inspired towers—as you make your way up the Passeig de fonts d’aigua (water fountain-lined promenade) toward the Font Màgica de Montjuïc (magic fountain).
+Take in the views through the immense Torres Venecianes—a famous pair of Venetian-inspired towers—as you make your way up the Passeig de fonts d’aigua (water fountain-lined promenade) toward the Font Màgica de Montjuïc (magic fountain).
 Send a silent prayer for the gods to guide you on your trek up the stairs toward the Palau Nacional de Montjuïc, and take refuge inside the Museu Nacional d’Art de Catalunya.

 Barcelona's Montjuïc's unique architecture in the distance